 - Return the Application and Money to: Barron County Extension Office, Barron County Government Center, 335 E. Monroe Avenue, Room 2206, Barron, WI 54812.

-Procedure for Background Checks: All applicants will receive an email message by a staff members of the UW-Colleges & UW-Extension Office of Human Resources in Madison.
-You will receive an email from Angela Schultz (firstname.lastname@example.org) although it will appear as this “ADM-Volunteer Checks New” explaining the mandatory criminal background check procedure required for becoming a UW-Extension Volunteer.
+Procedure for Background Checks: You will receive an email from Angela Schultz (firstname.lastname@example.org) although it will appear as this “ADM-Volunteer Checks New” explaining the mandatory criminal background check procedure required for becoming a UW-Extension Volunteer.
 Please watch for this email and read it carefully.
-You will then receive an email from the company conducting the national CBC.
+You will then receive an email from the company conducting the national CBC (Criminal Background Check).
 This message will include a link to their secure, encrypted website where you will provide your date of birth, current and previous addresses for the last 7 years, and your social security number.